 There are two degree options: thesis and non-thesis.
-In the thesis option, the student must successfully complete and defend a thesis as well as complete other requirements stated below.
+In the thesis option, the student must successfully complete and defend SS 6698 (3) Social Theory a thesis as well as complete other requirements stated below.
 See Thesis Guidelines for additional information.
 In the non-thesis option, the student must pass a written comprehensive exam.

-Any student completing the coursework with a 3.0 GPA or better, fulfilling candidacy requirements, successfully completing the required Comprehensive Exam and research requirement will be awarded the master's degree.
-(If the student makes a "D" or "F" in a core course, the course must be retaken.
-If a student makes a "D" or "F" in an elective course, the course may be retaken or another elective taken in its place.)
+Any student completing the coursework with a 3.0 GPA or better, fulfilling candidacy requirements, successfully completing either the Thesis or Comprehensive Exam will be awarded the master's degree.
+If the student makes a "D" or "F" in a core course, the course must be retaken.
+If a student makes a "D" or "F" in an elective course, the course may be retaken or another elective taken in its place.
+Students must receive a "B" or better SS 6695 (3) Thesis in SS 6691: Survey of Research Methods in Social Science.